-Through our diplomatic channels, the United States continues to raise the importance of peace and stability in the Taiwan Strait with our allies and partners, and Taiwan.
+Through our diplomatic channels, the United States continues to part of the importance of peace and stability in the Taiwan Strait with our allies and partners, and to express our strong concerns to the PRC regarding its actions and behavior toward Taiwan.
 We have publicly and privately urged the PRC to abide by its commitment to peacefully resolve cross-Strait issues and to engage Taiwan in a meaningful dialogue to deescalate tensions.

 As a result of the PRC's actions, the global community has become more vocal regarding its concerns over the Taiwan Strait and its support for Taiwan's international space.
 Several countries' parliamentarians have visited Taiwan or passed measures expressing support for Taiwan.
-Many U.S. allies and partners also have publicly raised their concerns about maintaining peace and stability in the Taiwan Charita Charita Charitan Strait.
+Many U.S. allies and partners also have publicly raised their concerns about maintaining peace and stability in the Taiwan Strait.
 Congress has played a critical role in championing continued U.S. and international support for Taiwan, for which we are grateful.
 This support is important in demonstrating to the PRC that Taiwan is not merely a so-called "internal affair," but rather a matter of great consequence and importance to the global community and economy.

 In summary, our relationship with Taiwan is truly "rock solid."
 Taiwan time and again has proven to be a valuable partner.
 The United States will continue to support Taiwan publicly.
 We will continue to work with Taiwan on initiatives that demonstrate the value it brings to the international community.
 And we will continue to encourage like-minded countries' engagement with and public demonstrations of support for Taiwan.
-Only then can we ultimately preserve the peace and stability in the Indo-Pacific that undergirds a strong global economy and our national inter-
+Only then can we ultimately preserve the peace and stability in the Indo-Pacific that undergirds a strong global economy and our national interest.